Are you a highly-qualified worker wishing to work in an EU country?

 An EU Blue Card gives highly-qualified workers from outside the EU the right to live and work in an EU country, provided they have higher professional qualifications, such as a university degree, and an employment contract or a binding job offer with a high salary compared to the average in the EU country where the job is.
-The EU Blue Card applies in 25 of the 28 EU countries.
-It does not apply in Denmark, Ireland and the United Kingdom.
-For information on rules for highly-qualified workers in these three countries, select the country on this map of the EU.
+The EU Blue Card applies in 25 of the 27 EU countries.
+It does not apply in Denmark and Ireland.
+For information on rules for highly-qualified workers in these two countries, select the country on this map of the EU.

 What is a highly-qualified worker?

 You are considered a highly-qualified worker if you have a work contract of at least one year, and if you meet the conditions listed below.

 What conditions must I fulfil to apply for an EU Blue Card?

 - You must prove that you have 'higher professional qualifications', by showing a higher education qualification (such as a university degree).
 Some Member States may also accept at least five years of relevant professional experience. (see more in the FAQ section);